 - Do you have the time (and money) to fix problems and/or find contractors to do the work?

 - Or rent to family and friends (not always a good idea)?

 The key is to really think through your day-to-day living situation and figure out if it would fit well into your life.

 Think it through.
 Write out the pros and cons.
 Then talk to other investors who have already done it and get their advice.

-What worked for them?
-What didn’t?
-If they were to do it over again, what would they do differently?
+- If they were to do it over again, what would they do differently?

 Benefits of House Hacking

-Invest in real estate and live for free too.
-If you’ve decided house hacking is a good fit for you, it can be a great way to get started in real estate investing.
+When you decide house hacking is a good fit for you, it can be a great way to get started in real estate investing.
 Not only that, but it can help reduce your housing expenses.

 With house hacking, it’s common to have free or low housing since tenants’ rent often covers a large portion of the mortgage.
 And you’re building equity to boot!

 If you plan to use a property as your personal residence, you might qualify for more flexible loan programs.

 You'll learn what works and what doesn’t.
 And if/when you are ready for your next property, you can double down on what went right and avoid what went wrong the first time.

 But wait!
 Before you jump on the house hacking wagon, take some time to think about it, talk to other investors, and get up close and personal with your house-hacking numbers.

 They say money is made in real estate when you buy.
 Buying smart is an absolute necessity to make a real estate investment work for you.

-Running the numbers for an owner occupied investment property is just like running the numbers for any other investment property.
+Running the numbers for an owner-occupied investment property is just like running the numbers for any other investment property.

 Do your initial calculations as you would as if you weren’t going to be living there.
 That’s part of your house hacking exit strategy.

 These methods are just quick guides to help you decide if you want to take it a step further.
-Before proceeding, it’s imperative that you do your due diligence to confirm all the facts for a particular property.
+Before proceeding, it’s imperative you do your due diligence to confirm all the facts for a particular property.

-The 1% rule.
 The 1% rule means the total rent is at least 1% of the purchase price of the property (more is better!).

-Don’t forget to include the cost of any repairs or maintenance needing to be done on the property before you can be rent it out.
+Don’t forget to include the cost of any repairs or maintenance needing to be done on the property before you can rent it out.

-The 50% rule.
 This rule assumes the operating expenses (not including the mortgage) will average about 50% of the total rent.

-For example, if all units in a property rent for a total $2000 a month, using the 50% rule, you can estimate expenses at around $1000.
+For example, if all units in a property rent for a total of $2000 a month, using the 50% rule, you can estimate expenses at around $1000.

 Plan for fluctuations.
 Some months your costs will be lower, and some months they will be higher.

 The cap rate is an estimate of the rate of return on a real estate investment.

 Cap Rate = Net Operating Income/Purchase Price.